 In all areas where vaccines are used there should be a procedure detailing the process and responsibility for ordering and receipt of vaccines.
-This should specify who is responsible for placing orders for vaccines.
-Orders should be placed using a standard order form used within the NHS Board.
+Nationally procured vaccines should be ordered from NHS board vaccine holding centres using the standard order form used within the NHS board.